1990 International Rules Series

 The 1990 International Rules Series was the fourth series between Australian rules footballers from Australia and Gaelic footballers from Ireland.
 The series took place in Australia and consisted of three test matches between the Australian and Irish international rules football teams.
 Ireland won the series by 2–1 and by 24 points over the three test matches.

 Martin Gavigan was Ireland vice-captain.

 Eugene McGee was in charge of the Irish team.
 Seán McCague was his assistant manager.
 Brendan Hackett trained the Irish team.

+Jim Stynes who had lined out for Australia in the previous series, represented Ireland in the 1990 series.